 Digital video coding has come a long way from when the idea was introduced in 1967 with H. 120 as the first digital coding standard.
-The MPEG2 was introduced in 1994, the MPEG4 in 1999 and the H.264 in 2003.
+The MPEG2 was introduced in 1994, the MPEG4 in 1999.

-This article will enumerate the features of MPEG2, MPEG4, and H264, as well as explain their differences.
+This article will enumerate the features of MPEG2 and MPEG4, as well as explain their differences.

-The H. 264 video coding format, which is also known as the H.264/MPEG-4 AVC (Advanced Video Coding) is the most widely used format for the recording, compression and distribution of video content as at September of this year.
-If you’ve used internet streaming sources like Netflix and YouTube and web software like the Adobe Flash Player, then you’ve seen the H.264 at work.
-Various HDTV broadcasts over terrestrial, cable and satellite also make use of the H.264 video coding format.
+The video coding format, which is also known as the MPEG-4 AVC (Advanced Video Coding) is the most widely used format for the recording, compression, and distribution of video content as of September of this year.
+If you've used internet streaming sources like Netflix and YouTube and web software like the Adobe Flash Player, then you've seen the format at work.
+Various HDTV broadcasts over terrestrial, cable, and satellite also make use of the video coding format.

 It was standardized by the ITU-T Video Coding Experts Group (VCEG) together with the ISO/IEC JTC1 Moving Picture Experts Group (MPEG).
 The first version was completed in 2003.
-The intent of the H.264 video format was to provide good video quality at a bit rate lower than the video coding formats that came before it.
+The video format intended to provide good video quality at a bit rate lower than the video coding formats that came before it.
 It was meant to do this without increasing the complexity of the design or becoming too expensive to implement.
-It was also meant to be flexible so that it could be applied on a wide variety of networks and systems.
+It was also meant to be flexible so that it could be applied to a wide variety of networks and systems.

-The H.264 achieved all of the above successfully by using features such as:
+The codec achieved all of the above successfully by using features such as:

-The MPEG2 was created in 1994 to fix the short comings of its predecessor MPEG1.
-It is still in use because of a need for backwards compatibility with existing hardware and software.
-It was developed primarily by Sony, Thomson and Mitsubishi Electric.
+The MPEG2 was created in 1994 to fix the shortcomings of its predecessor MPEG1.
+It is still in use because of a need for backward compatibility with existing hardware and software.
+It was developed primarily by Sony, Thomson, and Mitsubishi Electric.
 After its release, it became the standard video format for DVD and SD digital television.

 The advantages you will enjoy when using the MPEG2 format include:

-This video encoding standard is designed to be used in broadcast, in conversational, and interactive environments.
-It is also designed to carry out scalability that is content-based.
+This video encoding standard is designed to be used in broadcast, conversational, and interactive environments.
+It is also designed to carry out content-based scalability.
 Because of how MPEG4 is built (having adopted features from MPEG1, MPEG2, and VRML), you can use it in both web environments and television and you can integrate content from both channels into the same multimedia environment.

 The advantages of MPEG4 can be seen in more of its features and these include:

-1. In production, programming and archiving.
+Firstly, in production, programming, and archiving.
 Here, it allows broadcasters to browse with ease and speed, video archives.

-2. In repurposing assets of digital video.
-MPEG-4 is what broadcasters need when it comes to the distribution of content over IP, broadband and mobile networks, and not just through traditional broadcast system.
+Secondly, in repurposing assets of digital video.
+MPEG-4 is what broadcasters need when it comes to the distribution of content over IP, broadband, and mobile networks, and not just through a traditional broadcast system.
 MPEG4 has a high efficiency when it comes to coding for low bit rates which makes it ideal for the job.

 Many people tend to confuse MP4 and MPEG4 by assuming both are the same thing or variations of the same thing.
 This is not the case as each means a different thing.
 Simply put, MP4 is a store or container format while MPEG4 is a video encoding standard or format.

-In order to give you a better understanding of the MPEG2, MPEG4 and H264 standards, their features are compared below:
+To give you a better understanding of the MPEG2 and MPEG4 standards, their features are compared below:

 Video formats are usually converted from one form to another for various reasons such as compatibility with the user's device, higher quality.
 There are many video converters you can use to convert videos from one format to another.
 Choose the converter you prefer and follow these standard steps to convert one form of video format to another: